-Consolidated

-2020 € '000 2019 € '000

-At the beginning of the financial year AVIF 173,740 197,429 -

-Amortisation of AVIF (18,400) (23,689)

-At the end of the financial year 155,340 173,740
+Consolidated 2022 € '000 2021 € '000 At the beginning of the financial year AVIF upon acquisition of QIID 228,018 155,340 90,490 Amortisation of AVIF and Impairment of QIID AVIF (41,058) (17,812) At the end of the financial year 186,960 228,018

 The AVIF is calculated, based on the present value of expected future profits of UPE and the ex-Aegon International Investment bond business, allowing for the cost of capital.

+The additional AVIF reported in 2021 relates to the acquisition of QIID.
 Key assumptions include future lapse, renewal and expense assumptions.
 The AVIF is amortised in line with the projected run-off of the Solvency II best estimate liabilities.
 The AVIF is reviewed for impairments at each reporting date by reference to the value of future profits in accordance with Solvency II principles.